The Book In Three Or More Sentences:

 Yuval Noah Harari explains how our daily lives will change if we resolve most of the technical glitches that cause deaths, thus extend our expiry date.
 Also, how our world will transform when high intelligent AI know us better than we do.

 After successfully defeating famine, we should be now more focused on resolving technical glitches in the human body.
 And we’re actually doing this. Мedicine has been putting devices on people’s hearts for years, making new types of prosthesis that allow people who have lost limbs to regain their self-confidence and work capacity.
-The Universal Declaration of Human Rights says that every human has a right to life.
-There isn’t an expiry date of this right and scientist all around the world are doing their best to increase our lives with a bit more every year.
+Or in other words, scientist all around the world are doing their best to increase our lives with a bit more every year.

 We are the reason why so many species are already gone and also the reason another large number of species is close to obliteration.
 Within 70,000 years, we’ve managed to change the entire ecosystem of our planet in a radical way.
 Our impact is already present and noticeable.
 Weather is changing, ice caps are melting, global warming is no longer a news sensation because it’s already warm.